boozallen/sdp-libraries/docs/concepts/unit-testing/jenkins-spock.md

 There should be a separate file for each pipeline step in your library.

 Below is an outline of a specification file.
-It shows what you need to include in order to run tests, as well as some conventions for what to name methods and variables.
+It shows what you need to include to run tests, as well as some conventions for what to name methods and variables.
 Create a groovy file with the same name as the class (such as `MyPipelineStepSpec.groovy`) and use this outline to get started, making sure to swap names with ones for your library.